percona/pmm/doc/source/index.rst

 ===============================================

-Percona Monitoring and Management (PMM) is an open-source platform for managing and monitoring database performance.
+Percona Monitoring and Management (PMM) is an open-source platform for managing and monitoring MySQL and MongoDB performance.
 It is developed by Percona in collaboration with experts in the field of managed database services, support and consulting.